ionify/ionify/README.md

       }
 }

-~ / Each of these ask.say ions can be in their  /
+~ / Each ask.say ion can be in a separate file /
-* / own file fetched either locally or remotely /

 ~ { say: "👋🏾 Hi!"                              }
 ~ { ask: "What's your name?"                    }